16 Precepts for Acquiring the Treasure of Knowledge (UPDATE: Now W/Downloadable PDF)

 Rand Eastwood

-Rand Eastwood is an author & blogger, artist & craftsman, and entrepreneur currently residing in Las Vegas, NV.
-He describes himself as an Individualist, Consensualist, Autarchist, Sophophile, & Syncretist.
+Rand Eastwood is an author, blogger, artist & craftsman residing in Las Vegas, NV.
 Certified in both nutrition and ancestral health, he is a healthy nutrition & lifestyle advocate.
-Under Eastwood Innovations, LLC he owns/operates both INSIGHTS Blog and Lifeology Store.
-Much of his fiction—including some award-winners—is available through his Amazon author page, as well as some freebies here, under My Fiction.
-He currently has an extensive novel under development (working title Primeval), along with various other writing projects.
-To follow his work elsewhere, simply follow the links in About or under Stay Connected in the right sidebar.
+Under Eastwood Innovations, LLC he owns/operates both Lifeology Blog and Lifeology Store.
+Much of his fiction is available on Amazon, as well on this blog, under My Fiction.
+His much-anticipated epic novel Primeval is in its final editing stages, with an expected release in late 2025.